Boki136/footlook/README.md

 Ensure your GitHub profile is displayed and search for the desired repository.
 If the wanted repo is visible in the list, select "Connect".

-Click on the ‘Settings' tab:
+Click on the ‘Settings' tab, navigate to web and search for django secret key generator, after taking one paste it in your COnfig Vars back in Heroku under name "SECRET_KEY"

 Then select ‘Reveal Config Vars’